Usage and Invocations¶

 - Any later output produced within the same test will not be captured and will

 sys.stdout.
 Note that this holds true even for test output occurring after you exit the interactive PDB tracing session and continue with the regular test run.

 Since pytest version 2.4.0 you can also use the native Python

 import pdb;pdb.set_trace() call to enter PDB tracing without having to use

 pytest.set_trace() wrapper or explicitly disable pytest’s output

 To get a list of the slowest 10 test durations:

-To create result files which can be read by Hudson or other Continuous integration servers, use this invocation:
+To create result files which can be read by Jenkins or other Continuous integration servers, use this invocation: